romainl/Apprentice/README.md

 * Gfixler, in [r/vim](http://www.reddit.com/r/vim/comments/2fws13/syntax_on/cke2ued): *“I've been enjoying Apprentice.
 It's the only color scheme so far that I haven't felt like modifying in any way.”*

+* dddbbb, in [r/vim](http://www.reddit.com/r/vim/comments/2fws13/syntax_on/ckekyg1): *“Haha, you've been quoted in the readme. romainl is still with us in spirit!
+Apprentice looks nice, and it's great that seems simple to get it working in terminal (no t_co hacks).”*

+;-)

 ---

 If light colorschemes are more your thing, [Disciple](https://github.com/romainl/Disciple) is the negative version of Apprentice.

+---

+Note: all the screenshots were taken on my home machine, running Mac OS X 10.7.5, with the "light" anti-aliasing setting and the gorgeous [Fira Mono](http://www.carrois.com/fira-3-1/).
+Newer Mac OS X versions don't make that option available anymore so, if you think your text is too fat, you can try this command before restarting MacVim/iTerm/Terminal:

+    defaults -currentHost write -globalDomain AppleFontSmoothing -int 0

+That setting works very well on my old and small display at home but it is definitely not optimal on my 27" iMac at work so… YMMV.